shane-lennon/bamazon/README.md

   <img src="./bamazonManager.gif" alt="BAMAZON">
 </p>

-For the back end's backend, bmanagement can access all of the tools they will need to bmanhandle the databamaintenance by running
+For the back end's backend, bmanagement can access all of the tools they will need to bmanhandle the database by running

 `$ node bamazonManager.js`

-Just as the customer they will have the option to view the data in the `products` table by selecting `View Products for Sale`.
+Just as the customer, they will have the option to view the data in the `products` table by selecting `View Products for Sale`.

 The next option, `View Low Inventory`, returns a table with any items whose `stock_quantity < 5`.